Notes from RSPB Geltsdale

 Day 6.

 Today I left Geltsdale at 8am, managing one final recording session up near the Tarn before I was picked up by taxi.
-Thanks once again to Linda of taxi service Airbus 2000, who returned me to the train (this time I was able to pay).
+Thanks once again to Linda of the taxi service Airbus 2000, who returned me to the train (this time I was able to pay).
 If you need a taxi in Cumbria, you know who to call!
 Bring cash.

 I loved my time in Cumbria - thanks to Ian Ryding, Stephen Westerberg, Steve Garnett, Christina Taylor and Janet Fairclough.